TransUnion (NYSE:TRU) Releases Q1 2022 Earnings Guidance

 TransUnion (NYSE:TRU – Get Rating) updated its first quarter 2022 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $0.910-$0.940 for the period, compared to the Thomson Reuters consensus estimate of $0.960.
 The company issued revenue guidance of $906 million-$914 million, compared to the consensus revenue estimate of $868.31 million.TransUnion also updated its FY 2022 guidance to $3.840-$4.000 EPS.

-A number of equities analysts have issued reports on the company.
-Atlantic Securities upgraded TransUnion from a neutral rating to an overweight rating and increased their target price for the stock from $125.00 to $140.00 in a report on Tuesday, November 23rd.
-Credit Suisse Group lowered their target price on TransUnion from $130.00 to $105.00 and set a neutral rating for the company in a report on Wednesday, February 23rd.
-Truist Financial cut TransUnion from a buy rating to a hold rating and set a $105.00 target price for the company. in a report on Thursday, January 27th.
-Barclays assumed coverage on TransUnion in a report on Thursday, January 20th.
-They issued an overweight rating for the company.
-Finally, JPMorgan Chase & Co. decreased their price objective on TransUnion from $140.00 to $124.00 and set an overweight rating for the company in a report on Wednesday, February 23rd.
-Three equities research analysts have rated the stock with a hold rating and nine have given a buy rating to the company’s stock.
-According to MarketBeat.com, TransUnion has a consensus rating of Buy and a consensus price target of $120.92.
+A number of analysts have issued reports on the company.
+Credit Suisse Group cut their target price on TransUnion from $130.00 to $105.00 and set a neutral rating for the company in a research note on Wednesday, February 23rd.
+Stifel Nicolaus cut their price objective on TransUnion from $120.00 to $118.00 and set a buy rating for the company in a research report on Wednesday, February 23rd.
+Truist Financial downgraded TransUnion from a buy rating to a hold rating and set a $105.00 price objective for the company. in a research report on Thursday, January 27th.
+JPMorgan Chase & Co. cut their price objective on TransUnion from $140.00 to $124.00 and set an overweight rating for the company in a research report on Wednesday, February 23rd.
+Finally, Atlantic Securities raised TransUnion from a neutral rating to an overweight rating and raised their price objective for the stock from $125.00 to $140.00 in a research report on Tuesday, November 23rd.
+Three equities research analysts have rated the stock with a hold rating and ten have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company presently has a consensus rating of Buy and an average target price of $120.92.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, March 25th.
-Investors of record on Thursday, March 10th will be paid a $0.095 dividend.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, March 25th.
+Stockholders of record on Thursday, March 10th will be paid a $0.095 dividend.
+This represents a $0.38 annualized dividend and a dividend yield of 0.39%.
 The ex-dividend date is Wednesday, March 9th.
-This represents a $0.38 dividend on an annualized basis and a yield of 0.40%.
-TransUnion’s dividend payout ratio (DPR) is 5.29%.
+TransUnion’s payout ratio is presently 5.29%.

-In other TransUnion news, EVP Heather J. Russell sold 2,867 shares of the business’s stock in a transaction on Tuesday, March 1st.
-The shares were sold at an average price of $90.76, for a total transaction of $260,208.92.
-The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-Also, Director Siddharth N. Mehta sold 42,658 shares of the business’s stock in a transaction on Monday, December 13th.
-The stock was sold at an average price of $116.58, for a total transaction of $4,973,069.64.
+In other news, EVP Heather J. Russell sold 2,867 shares of TransUnion stock in a transaction dated Tuesday, March 1st.
+The stock was sold at an average price of $90.76, for a total value of $260,208.92.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, EVP Richard Dane Mauldin sold 3,500 shares of TransUnion stock in a transaction dated Friday, February 25th.
+The shares were sold at an average price of $87.99, for a total value of $307,965.00.
 The disclosure for this sale can be found here.
-Insiders sold 49,684 shares of company stock worth $5,616,686 over the last three months.
-0.21% of the stock is currently owned by insiders.
+Insiders sold a total of 7,026 shares of company stock valued at $643,616 in the last quarter.
+Company insiders own 0.21% of the company’s stock.

-Several hedge funds and other institutional investors have recently bought and sold shares of TRU.
-Penserra Capital Management LLC lifted its holdings in shares of TransUnion by 23.6% during the fourth quarter.
-Penserra Capital Management LLC now owns 849 shares of the business services provider’s stock worth $100,000 after purchasing an additional 162 shares during the period.
-NEXT Financial Group Inc lifted its holdings in TransUnion by 40.7% in the fourth quarter.
-NEXT Financial Group Inc now owns 698 shares of the business services provider’s stock valued at $83,000 after buying an additional 202 shares during the period.
-Cetera Investment Advisers lifted its holdings in TransUnion by 5.5% in the fourth quarter.
-Cetera Investment Advisers now owns 4,952 shares of the business services provider’s stock valued at $587,000 after buying an additional 258 shares during the period.
-KB Financial Partners LLC acquired a new position in TransUnion in the fourth quarter valued at $31,000.
-Finally, MML Investors Services LLC lifted its holdings in TransUnion by 5.2% in the fourth quarter.
-MML Investors Services LLC now owns 9,222 shares of the business services provider’s stock valued at $1,094,000 after buying an additional 458 shares during the period.
-97.07% of the stock is currently owned by hedge funds and other institutional investors.
+A number of hedge funds have recently bought and sold shares of TRU.
+Deutsche Bank AG lifted its stake in TransUnion by 6.3% during the fourth quarter.
+Deutsche Bank AG now owns 1,194,885 shares of the business services provider’s stock worth $141,689,000 after purchasing an additional 70,318 shares during the last quarter.
+Parametric Portfolio Associates LLC lifted its stake in TransUnion by 7.1% during the fourth quarter.
+Parametric Portfolio Associates LLC now owns 206,456 shares of the business services provider’s stock worth $24,482,000 after purchasing an additional 13,634 shares during the last quarter.
+Wells Fargo & Company MN lifted its stake in TransUnion by 1.7% during the fourth quarter.
+Wells Fargo & Company MN now owns 442,667 shares of the business services provider’s stock worth $52,491,000 after purchasing an additional 7,594 shares during the last quarter.
+NewEdge Advisors LLC purchased a new stake in TransUnion during the fourth quarter worth approximately $789,000.
+Finally, California State Teachers Retirement System increased its position in TransUnion by 1.7% during the fourth quarter.
+California State Teachers Retirement System now owns 342,074 shares of the business services provider’s stock worth $40,563,000 after buying an additional 5,767 shares during the period.
+Hedge funds and other institutional investors own 97.07% of the company’s stock.

 About TransUnion (Get Rating)

 TransUnion engages in the provision of information and risk management solutions.
 It also provides consumer reports, risk scores, analytical services and decision making capabilities to businesses.
-The firm operates through the following segments: U.S. Information Services (USIS), International, Consumer Interactive, and Corporate.
+The firm operates through the following segments: U.S. Markets, International, Consumer Interactive, and Corporate.

 - Get a free copy of the StockNews.com research report on TransUnion (TRU)